-Sophia University's Graduate Program in Global Studies (GPGS) and the Department of Japan and Korea at SOAS (School of Oriental and African Studies, University of London) have launched a Double Degree Program (DDP) that enables students to benefit from the combined resources of the two schools, located in two major world cities - Tokyo and London.
+Sophia University's Graduate Program in Global Studies (GPGS) offers two Double Degree Programs (DDP) that enable students to benefit from the combined resources of the two schools.

-Students will typically study one year at GPGS and one year at SOAS and, after fulfilling the requirements of the two programs, receive two degrees: an M.A. from Sophia and an M.A. from SOAS.
+Students will typically study one year at GPGS and one year at the partner university and, after fulfilling the requirements of the two programs, receive two degrees: an M.A. from Sophia and an M.A. from the partner university.

-The DDP allows students to fully utilize the resources of both schools to widen their intellectual horizons by taking classes at two leading institutions in the field of Japanese Studies.
-Scholars affiliated with the two institutions will supervise the students' theses or graduation projects, enabling them to explore Japanese studies from a variety of perspectives.
+The DDP allows students to fully utilize the resources of both schools to widen their intellectual horizons by taking classes at two leading institutions.
+Scholars affiliated with the two institutions will supervise the students' theses or graduation projects, enabling them to explore their studies from a variety of perspectives.